Using the Career Pathway Tool

 Compensation is not tied to the career pathway.
 Whether pay increases or job responsibilities shift as an individual moves along the pathway depends on professionals themselves, employers, and the Kansas implementation plan and system investments.
 Kansas employers alone have wide variance as to minimum qualifications, pay, benefits, and policies.

-Personal and professional decisions are driven by a variety of reasons and choices are made based on career goals, life situations, and opportunities/access.
+Personal and professional decisions are driven by a variety of reasons and choices and are made based on career goals, life situations, and opportunities/access.
 The career pathway promotes inclusion, professional growth, and progression/career advancement across a variety of settings.
 In other words, professionals do have options and can make choices based on their personal/family needs, professional/career goals, strengths, experience, and more.

 Experience is considered full-time equivalent employment in a licensed or license-exempt early care program involving direct interaction, care, and/or supervision of children documented through a variety of roles (e.g., paid staff, intern, practicum, volunteer).